-What is Anger Made Of?
+What Is Anger Made Of?

 The Desire for Control

-Check your motives to discover whether control is an issue.
+Outward control is control by others, or our own desire to control others.
+The desire for power and control increases greatly if we do not have control of our own appetites and passions.
+Checking our motives will help us discover whether control is an issue.
 Both inner and outer control can be checked by seeking to understand and persuade rather than to manipulate and control.

 Lack of Time and Resources

 Lack of time and resources cause a pre-occupation of the mind to the point that personal or family needs become oblivious and unattended.
-Blaming is a natural tendency if there are circumstances out of your control that contribute to your lack of resources.
+Blaming is a natural tendency if there are circumstances out of our control that contribute to lack of resources.
 Anger may be directed toward society, the workplace, and even the government.

 Unresolved Negative Emotions

 Anger is one or more negative emotions that are left unresolved over a period of time.
 Much like an allergic reaction, the body can tolerate a certain level of the allergen or substance.
 The reaction happens only when the level is past the point of tolerance.
 People who are very sensitive reach the toleration point sooner than others.
-Watch for the following emotions as well.
+Watch for the following emotions as well:

 - Feeling overwhelmed